6. How to carry different types of load in HGVs and goods vehicles

 Stacking palletised loads

-Securing equipment used for loading pallets
+Equipment for loading pallets

 Manual handling equipment carried on the vehicle for loading and unloading, such as pump trucks, are also part of the load when the vehicle is moving.
-You should secure them to the load bed.
+You must secure them to the load bed.
 Use dedicated securing points for this equipment if they’re fitted.

 Take care to properly secure pallets onto vehicles that are equipped with a roller loading system.